Academic Year 2016-2017

 William Paterson University’s Cotsakos College of Business is included in the 2017 edition of Princeton Review's, The Best 294 Business Schools.
 This marks the eighth consecutive year the Cotsakos College of Business has been featured in the book, which is well known for its college rankings based on how students rate their schools.

-Vince Parrillo, Sociology, won the award for "best documentary feature" for his film, Paterson and Its People, from the Garden State Film Festival, held March 30 to April 2, 2017 in Atlantic City.
+Vince Parrillo, professor of sociology, won the award for "best documentary feature" for his film, Paterson and Its People, from the Garden State Film Festival, held March 30 to April 2, 2017 in Atlantic City.
 Parrillo and Jaroslaw Ziaja were co-producers of the film; Parrillo also was the author, narrator, and director.

 Sandy Alon and Laura Fattal, professors in William Paterson’s College of Education, were co-awarded $95,000 as part of a Fulbright-Hays Group Projects Abroad grant to lead a four-week trip to Israel in July 2017 with William Paterson students and K-12 teachers to advance cultural awareness of and interdisciplinary instruction.